 Fanermomeni Convent, near Salamina, Salamis

 This active convent has a few guest rooms for visitors.
-The island of Salamina is neglected by tourists and is an active, working island in the Saronic Gulf, with shipyards and other industry, but it also has areas of great natural beauty.
+The island of Salamina is neglected by tourists and is an active, working island in the Saronic Gulf.
+You will find shipyards and other industries, but it also has areas of great natural beauty.
 The convent complex is located near the sea in a pastoral area.
 The island and the monastery both vigorously celebrate a long festival in August.

 This website has extensive information on the churches of Greece, aimed at the Greek-speaking and Greek-reading population.
-It is in Greek but can be translated into understandable English using Google Translate or another automated translation service.
+This site is now available in English.

 Monastery of the Holy Agathon, Oiti